maximumberlin76-gif/Endogenous-Dynamics-of-the-Continuum/EDK_theorem_framework_EN_RU/chapter_03/chapter_03_EN_RU.md

 #### 3.1.
-Matter, Space, and Time as Different Observed Aspects of the Unified Process of Structural Self-Organization of the Continuum
+Matter, Space and Time as different observable aspects of the single process of structural self-organization of the Continuum

-Within this work, Matter, Space, and Time are considered not as independent entities, but as different observed aspects of the unified process of structural self-organization of the Continuum.
+Within the framework of this work, Matter, Space and Time are considered not as independent essences, but as different observable aspects of the single process of structural self-organization of the Continuum.

-The classical object-based approach considers Matter, Space, and Time as separate fundamental categories, between which various forms of interaction are subsequently introduced.
+The classical object approach considers Matter, Space and Time as separate fundamental categories, between which various forms of interaction are subsequently introduced.

-Within the process approach, this sequence is inverted.
+Within the framework of the process approach, this sequence is inverted.

-The primary element is not the object, but the process.
+The primary is not the object, but the process.

-The primary element is the continuous endogenous dynamics of the Continuum as an open dynamic system.
+The primary is the continuous endogenous dynamics of the Continuum as an open dynamic system.

-Matter represents the observed manifestation of stable regimes of structural self-organization of the Continuum.
+Matter represents the observable manifestation of stable regimes of structural self-organization of the Continuum.

-Space represents the observed geometry of the distribution and interaction of these regimes of structural self-organization.
+Space represents the observable geometry of distribution and interaction of these regimes of structural self-organization.

-Time represents the observed sequence of changes in the qualitative characteristics of these regimes of structural self-organization.
+Time represents the observable sequence of changes in the qualitative characteristics of these regimes of structural self-organization.

-Consequently, Matter, Space, and Time do not exist independently of one another.
+Consequently, Matter, Space and Time do not exist independently of each other.

-They represent different observed aspects of the unified process of structural self-organization of the Continuum.
+They represent different observable aspects of the single process of structural self-organization of the Continuum.

-Any observed form of Matter of Space Time is a local dynamic regime of structural self-organization of the Continuum.
+Any observable form of Matter of Space Time is a local dynamic regime of structural self-organization of the Continuum.

-A change in form corresponds to a change in the regime of structural self-organization.
+A change of form corresponds to a change of the regime of structural self-organization.

-A change in geometry corresponds to a change in the spatial distribution of this regime.
+A change of geometry corresponds to a change of the spatial distribution of this regime.

-A change in time corresponds to a change in the sequence of states of this regime.
+A change of time corresponds to a change of the sequence of states of this regime.

-Consequently, observed reality represents a continuous process of structural self-organization of Matter of Space Time, while the various objects of the observed world are different phases and regimes of this process.
+Consequently, observable reality represents a continuous process of structural self-organization of Matter of Space Time, and the different objects of the observed world are different phases and regimes of this process.

 Causes generate consequences.

 Consequences inherit the causes that generated them.

-Therefore, each observed form of Matter of Space Time represents the result of preceding cycles of structural self-organization and simultaneously acts as the cause of the formation of subsequent cycles of structural self-organization.
+Therefore, each observable form of Matter of Space Time represents the result of preceding cycles of structural self-organization and at the same time acts as the cause of the formation of subsequent cycles of structural self-organization.

-In this interpretation, Matter, Space, and Time are not separate entities, but different observed aspects of the unified continuous process of structural self-organization of the Continuum.
+In this interpretation, Matter, Space and Time are not separate essences, but different observable aspects of the single continuous process of structural self-organization of the Continuum.

 ---

 #### 3.2.
-Space as the Observed Geometry of the Process of Structural Self-Organization of the Continuum
+Space as the observable geometry of the process of structural self-organization of the Continuum

-Within this work, Space is considered not as an empty container for placing objects, but as the observed geometry of the process of structural self-organization of the Continuum.
+Within the framework of this work, Space is considered not as an empty container for placing objects, but as the observable geometry of the process of structural self-organization of the Continuum.

-The classical object-based approach assumes the existence of a pre-given space within which various forms of matter subsequently arise.
+The classical object approach assumes the existence of a pre-given space, inside which various forms of matter subsequently arise.

-Within the process approach, space does not precede the process.
+Within the framework of the process approach, space does not precede the process.

-On the contrary, the observed geometry of space arises as a consequence of the structural self-organization of the Continuum.
+On the contrary, the observable geometry of space arises as a consequence of structural self-organization of the Continuum.

-Any observed geometric configuration is the result of the distribution and alignment of dynamic regimes of structural self-organization.
+Any observable geometric configuration is the result of distribution and coordination of dynamic regimes of structural self-organization.

-Consequently, space represents not an independent entity, but an observed registration protocol of the current state of the process of structural self-organization of the Continuum.
+Consequently, space represents not an independent essence, but an observable registration protocol of the current state of the process of structural self-organization of the Continuum.

-A change in spatial geometry reflects a change in the parameters of the endogenous dynamics of the system.
+A change of spatial geometry reflects a change of parameters of the endogenous dynamics of the system.

-A change in curvature reflects a change in the character of the distribution of processes of structural self-organization.
+A change of curvature reflects a change of the character of distribution of processes of structural self-organization.

-A change in topology reflects a change in the character of connections between different regimes of structural self-organization.
+A change of topology reflects a change of the character of connections between different regimes of structural self-organization.

-Each geometric change of a local region of space is a macroscopic registration protocol of the change in the degree of phase alignment of the internal processes of this region.
+Each geometric change of a local region of space is a macroscopic registration protocol of a change in the degree of phase coordination of the internal processes of this region.

-Geometry represents the static result of the topological work performed by the process of structural self-organization for the retention or transmission of a dynamic regime in the observed volume of the Continuum.
+Geometry represents the static result of the topological work that the process of structural self-organization performs for retention or transmission of a dynamic regime in the observed volume of the Continuum.

 Consequently, space is not the cause of the occurring processes.

-Space is the observed consequence of the endogenous dynamics of the Continuum.
+Space is the observable consequence of the endogenous dynamics of the Continuum.

-In this interpretation, the change in the geometry of space represents the observed manifestation of the change in the parameters of the process of structural self-organization of Matter of Space Time.
+In this interpretation, a change of the geometry of space represents an observable manifestation of a change of parameters of the process of structural self-organization of Matter of Space Time.

 ---

 #### 3.3.
-Time as the Observed Sequence of Changes in the Process of Structural Self-Organization of the Continuum
+Time as the observable sequence of changes of the process of structural self-organization of the Continuum

-Within this work, Time is considered not as an independent entity and not as an independent flow existing separately from observed processes.
+Within the framework of this work, Time is considered not as an independent essence and not as an independent flow existing separately from observable processes.

-Time represents the observed sequence of changes in the qualitative characteristics of the process of structural self-organization of the Continuum.
+Time represents the observable sequence of changes in the qualitative characteristics of the process of structural self-organization of the Continuum.

-The classical object-based approach considers time as a universal external parameter flowing identically for all objects and processes.
+The classical object approach considers time as a universal external parameter, flowing equally for all objects and processes.

-Within the process approach, time does not precede the process.
+Within the framework of the process approach, time does not precede the process.

-On the contrary, observed time arises as a consequence of changes in the parameters of the process of structural self-organization of Matter of Space Time.
+On the contrary, observable time arises as a consequence of a change of parameters of the process of structural self-organization of Matter of Space Time.

 If changes in the qualitative characteristics of the process are absent, the possibility of observing time is also absent.

-Consequently, time represents not an independent entity, but an observed characteristic of the sequence of changes in dynamic regimes of structural self-organization.
+Consequently, time represents not an independent essence, but an observable characteristic of the sequence of changes of dynamic regimes of structural self-organization.

 Each cycle of structural self-organization forms its own sequence of states.

 The transition between these states is perceived by the observer as the flow of time.

-A change in time reflects a change in the internal parameters of the process of structural self-organization.
+A change of time reflects a change of the internal parameters of the process of structural self-organization.

-A change in the speed of the course of processes reflects a change in the local dynamics of the regime of structural self-organization.
+A change of the speed of the course of processes reflects a change of the local dynamics of the regime of structural self-organization.

-A change in the sequence of states reflects a change in the trajectory of the endogenous dynamics of the system.
+A change of the sequence of states reflects a change of the trajectory of the endogenous dynamics of the system.

-Consequently, time represents the observed registration protocol of changes in the qualitative characteristics of the process of structural self-organization of the Continuum.
+Consequently, time represents an observable registration protocol of a change in the qualitative characteristics of the process of structural self-organization of the Continuum.

 In this interpretation, the past represents the totality of qualitative characteristics of previous cycles of structural self-organization.

 The present represents the current operational interval of the process of structural self-organization.

-The future represents the set of potentially achievable states determined by the current parameters of the endogenous dynamics of the system.
+The future represents a multitude of potentially reachable states determined by the current parameters of the endogenous dynamics of the system.

 Causes generate consequences.

 Consequences inherit the causes that generated them.

-Therefore, the observed sequence of states is not a random set of events, but represents a continuous causal organization of the process of structural self-organization of Matter of Space Time.
+Therefore, the observable sequence of states is not a random set of events, but represents a continuous cause-and-effect organization of the process of structural self-organization of Matter of Space Time.

-In this interpretation, Time is not an independent entity, but the observed sequence of changes in the qualitative characteristics of the process of structural self-organization of the Continuum.
+In this interpretation, Time is not an independent essence, but the observable sequence of changes in the qualitative characteristics of the process of structural self-organization of the Continuum.

 ---

 #### 3.4.
-The Continuum as an Open Dynamic System
+The Continuum as an open dynamic system

-Within this work, the Continuum is considered as an open dynamic system within which all observed forms of Matter of Space Time arise, develop, interact, and transform.
+Within the framework of this work, the Continuum is considered as an open dynamic system, inside which all observable forms of Matter of Space Time arise, develop, interact and transform.

-The Continuum is not considered as an empty receptacle of objects or as a passive background for physical processes.
+The Continuum is not considered as an empty container of objects or as a passive background for physical processes.

-On the contrary, the Continuum represents a continuous process of structural self-organization that is primary in relation to any observed forms.
+On the contrary, the Continuum represents a continuous process of structural self-organization, which is primary in relation to any observable forms.

-All observed objects, processes, and phenomena represent local dynamic regimes of structural self-organization of the Continuum.
+All observable objects, processes and phenomena represent local dynamic regimes of structural self-organization of the Continuum.

-Consequently, the Continuum is not a set of objects, but a continuous dynamic medium within which various regimes of structural self-organization are formed.
+Consequently, the Continuum is not a totality of objects, but a continuous dynamic medium, inside which different regimes of structural self-organization are formed.

-Any observed form of Matter of Space Time represents a local regime of dynamic retention, temporarily preserving its structural integrity within the general process of structural self-organization of the Continuum.
+Any observable form of Matter of Space Time represents a local regime of dynamic retention, temporarily preserving its structural integrity inside the general process of structural self-organization of the Continuum.

-At the same time, no observed form is completely isolated.
+At the same time, no observable form is completely isolated.

-Each form continuously interacts with the surrounding medium, exchanging binding energy, structural information, and parameters of phase alignment.
+Each form continuously interacts with the surrounding medium, exchanging binding energy, structural information and parameters of phase coordination.

-Consequently, all observed forms are open dynamic subsystems of the Continuum.
+Consequently, all observable forms are open dynamic subsystems of the Continuum.

 Causes generate consequences.

 Consequences inherit the causes that generated them.

-Therefore, each new form of structural self-organization arises as the result of preceding processes and simultaneously becomes the cause of the formation of subsequent regimes of structural self-organization.
+Therefore, each new form of structural self-organization arises as the result of preceding processes and at the same time becomes the cause of the formation of subsequent regimes of structural self-organization.

 The openness of the Continuum manifests through continuous exchange between different levels of structural self-organization.